CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Joseph R. Ianniello - CBS Corp.

-Sure.
 John, it's Joe.
 I'll go first.
 On your question about advertising, I think yes.
 I think, look, I think you're seeing different tiering packages going on at subs, so for cable nets.
-And I think the reach will separate the men from the boys, as Les said in his kind of prepared remarks.
+And I think the reach will separate the men from the boys, as Les said in his prepared remarks.
 And again, I think we stand out even more than that.
-And so I do think there will be a shift of those dollars on where they go to find those eyeballs.
-Because again, we'll have more reach just based on the distribution platform of that.
+And so I do think there will be a shift of those dollars on where they go to find those eyeballs because again, we'll have more reach just based on the distribution platform of that.

-And when you start talking about digital, I think obviously that will be competitive with cable, but compared to us, there is obviously going to be a shift, a flight to quality is what the way we like to say it.
-You know what you're going to get when you have an ad on CBS's schedule, right.
+And when you start talking about digital, I think obviously that will be competitive with cable.
+But compared to us, there's obviously going to be a shift, a flight to quality is what the way we like to say it.
+You know what you're going to get when you have an ad on CBS's schedule.
 It's that strength and stability, so advertisers should pay a premium for that.
 And so I think we're seeing lots of instances where I think people are absolutely shifting.
 We're not saying they're doing it and cutting digital entirely, but clearly a shift of the mix between digital and re-looking at that allocation, if you will, gives us a big opportunity from where we sit.

 Leslie Moonves - CBS Corp.